-Description: This course provides students with an opportunity to carry out ethnographic research on village life in a coastal Ecuadorian village.
-Participants have the latitude to focus their studies on topics that they find interesting in the field, although it is encouraged for students to find topics that are meaningful to the local community and their efforts and development goals.
-Program runs June 23 – August 5. http://www.fau.edu/artsandletters/anthro/ethnfield/.
-For more information contact Michael Harris (firstname.lastname@example.org).
+Description: This program provides students with an opportunity to carry out ethnographic research on village life in a coastal Ecuadorian village in southern ManabÍ Province.
+Participants have the latitude to focus their studies on topics that they find interesting in the field, although students are encouraged to explore topics that are meaningful to the local community and its efforts and development goals.
+Program runs June 22 – August 4, 2019.
+Visit http://www.fau.edu/artsandletters/anthro/ethnfield for more details or contact Michael Harris (email@example.com).

 Description: Crow Canyon Archaeological Center offers field school programs for high school, college undergraduate, and graduate students.
 Learn the fundamental techniques of archaeological site identification and recording, excavation, and basic artifact processing and analyses.
 Evening programs, field trips, service learning projects, and attending public events expand on these essential skills and present real-world opportunities to learn about and practice archaeology.
 The field school is certified as RPA-5 by the Register of Professional Archaeologists.
 Visit our High School Field School and College Field School pages or email firstname.lastname@example.org for more information.